 These glasses look great in just about any color of the metallic posterboard, but if you only have plain white posterboard use that.
 They will still look great!

 The glasses would be perfect for a New Year’s Eve party favor too.
 Imagine the great pictures you’ll get!

 Even though this project is for New Year’s Eve Glasses you could easily change the design.
-You could make the glasses for Valentine’s, St. Patrick’s Day, birthday parties, etc. Just like most projects I make with my Cricut, the sky’s the limit.
+You could make the glasses for Valentine’s, St. Patrick’s Day, 4th of July, birthday parties, etc. Just like most projects I make with my Cricut, the sky’s the limit.
 Just be sure to save the eyeglass template for future use.

 If you do make these New Year’s Eve Glasses I would love to see pictures.
 Please come back and leave me a comment and show me your results.